Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 Reviewed by: KPE Medical Review Board

-Medial knee pain is pain that occurs on the inner side of the knee and can be due to a number of problems.
+Medial knee pain is a common problem that causes pain on the inner side of the knee.

-There are a number of structures on the medial side of the knee and problems in any one or more of these can cause pain.
+There are a number of structures on the inner side of the knee and problems in any one of them can cause medial knee pain.

 Symptoms of inner knee pain may come on gradually over time or may develop suddenly after a knee injury.
 There may be a general inner side of knee pain, movement may be restricted or there may be a sharp pain.
 There may also be some medial knee swelling.

-It is very common to get medial knee pain, because muscle weakness and/or tightness, which is very common, can subtly change the way the knee moves.
+It is very common to get medial knee pain, because any muscle weakness and/or tightness around the knee can subtly change the way the knee moves and how pressure is distributed through the joint.

-The most common causes of medial knee pain are:
+The most common causes of inner knee pain are:

 MCL tears are one of the most common medial knee injuries in sports, usually from either a force through the outer side of the knee or twisting the knee while the foot is fixed to the ground e.g. with cleats.